nixworks/public/news/2006/07/28/README.md

 ##### U.S. state
 ### [ Six people are shot, one fatally, at the Jewish Federation of Greater Seattle in the U.S. state of Washington in a religiously-motivated killing spree.
 The killer identified himself as a Muslim American who was angry over the 2006 Israel-Lebanon conflict. ](/news/2006/07/28/six-people-are-shot-one-fatally-at-the-jewish-federation-of-greater-seattle-in-the-u-s-state-of-washington-in-a-religiously-motivated-ki.md)
-_Context: Washington, U.S. state, Muslim American, war, religiously-motivated killing spree_
+_Context: Washington, religiously-motivated killing spree, Muslim American, U.S. state, war_

 ##### UN
 ### [ The UN Security Council approves a resolution to give Iran until the end of August to suspend uranium enrichment or face the threat of sanctions. ](/news/2006/07/28/the-un-security-council-approves-a-resolution-to-give-iran-until-the-end-of-august-to-suspend-uranium-enrichment-or-face-the-threat-of-sanc.md)